gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 > **Step 1:** Go to the classroom <https://classroom.github.com/a/gCcXlgBs>

-You need to be in the github organization (via the classroom) to get free codespaces.
+You need to be in the GitHub organization (via the classroom) to get free codespaces.

 ### We strongly recommend using codespaces for the bootcamp.